 - The Hartford: Best overall salon insurance provider

-- Beauty & Bodywork Insurance: Best for cheap liability insurance
+- Beauty & Bodywork Insurance: Best for cheap liability and property insurance

 - Hiscox: Best for home-based beauty professionals